Which Pension Option Should You Choose

 It is extremely important to realize that the monthly benefit amounts change depending on which sub-option you choose.
 This is one of the greatest complicating factors.
 Typically, the single life annuity provides the largest monthly benefit, but it also represents the greatest risk.

 As you may have guessed by now, this is not an easy question to answer.
-Your unique situation will determine which pension option is most likely to be the best.
+Your unique situation will determine which pension plan option is most likely to be the best.
 If you are working with an investment advisor and have confidence in your investment strategy, taking the lump-sum, single payment option will most likely allow you to maximize your benefit.

 If on the other hand your greatest fear is outliving your money and you’re willing to sacrifice a bit of value in order to gain confidence, one of the monthly payment options may be best for you.
 The kids and grandkids might not receive an inheritance, but you’d know that there should always be some amount of income each month for you.
 In selecting a monthly option, you will need to consider your age, what other income sources exist, the likelihood that inflation may grow in future years, and what other assets you have to fall back on if necessary.